Office Occupancy Rate: What It Is, Key Metrics, and How to Optimize in 2026

 Five workplace occupancy metrics that reveal the full picture

 Tracking overall occupancy rate gives you a starting point, but smart facility managers dig deeper.
-These five metrics provide valuable insights into how your physical spaces actually perform, helping you identify trends and make data-driven decisions about resource allocation.
+These five metrics provide the insights you need to understand how your physical spaces perform and where to allocate resources.

 1. Employee-to-desk ratio

-The traditional 1:1 ratio of employees to desks no longer makes sense when office utilization rates hover around 40%.
-Organizations with hybrid work models now target ratios between 1.5:1 and 2:1, meaning you maintain fewer desks than total headcount.
+The traditional 1:1 ratio of employees to desks no longer makes sense when hybrid work is the norm.
+Organizations with hybrid models now target ratios between 1.5:1 and 2:1, meaning you maintain fewer desks than total headcount.

 To find your ideal ratio, analyze your occupancy data over several weeks.
-If you have 200 employees but peak occupancy never exceeds 120 people, a 1.7:1 ratio (approximately 120 desks) provides enough room while eliminating unnecessary costs from underutilized areas.
+If you have 200 employees but peak occupancy never exceeds 120 people, a 1.7:1 ratio (approximately 120 desks) provides enough room while eliminating unnecessary costs.
+For more on implementing flexible seating, see our comparison of hot desking vs. hoteling.

 2. Square footage per employee